-It is plagiarism when a student attempts to pass off work which has already been published or submitted as their own.
-It is different if someone, a friend for example, acts as a co-writer who helps you proofread, edit, or produce new work.
+It is plagiarism when a student attempts to pass off work that has already been published or submitted as their own.
+It is different if someone, a friend, for example, acts as a co-writer who helps you proofread, edit, or produce new work or if you order essay from professionals.
 However, I am at a loss as to why someone would feel compelled not to reference the work they use.

 You are not rewarded for generating entirely original thought, especially as an undergraduate.
 Regardless of your field of study, you gain respect and marks for two things.
 Firstly, you are tested for your ability to focus your efforts towards the succinct satisfaction of the criteria of each specific task.
 Secondly, and arguably, more importantly, your graders want to see evidence in your work that you are engaging with the broader body of academic work and the ongoing conversation it represents.
 Knowing how to cite references according to the reference format prescribed in the course guide can make this easy.